emcrisostomo/latency-simulation/blog-post.md

 E[S] \approx 5 \cdot e^{0.25^2 / 2} \approx 5.16
 $$

-This corresponds to **very low service-time variability**, much closer to deterministic or high-order Erlang behavior than to exponential service.
+This corresponds to **very low service-time variability**, much closer to deterministic or high-order Erlang behavior than to an exponential service.

 A quick log-normal sanity check: